← Back to search

 What this is, in plain language

-A camera exam of the entire large intestine done with sedation, used to look for the cause of symptoms or to follow up on prior findings.
+A camera exam of the entire large intestine, done with sedation, to evaluate symptoms or follow up on prior findings.

 Why a clinician orders it